-The strong magnetic field from a permanent magnet generator (PMG) or excitation boost system (EBS), can cause serious injury or death by interference with implanted medical devices.
+The strong magnetic field from a Permanent Magnet Generator (PMG) or Excitation Boost System (EBS), can cause serious injury or death by interference with implanted medical devices.
 To prevent injury or death:

-• Do not work near a permanent magnet generator (PMG) or excitation boost system (EBS) if you have an implanted medical device.
+• Do not work near a Permanent Magnet Generator (PMG) or Excitation Boost System (EBS) if you have an implanted medical device.

-Incorrect or Improper Use

-Incorrect or improper use of the alternator may result in equipment damage, serious injury or death.
-To prevent or equipment damage injury or death:

-- Always select the correct specification alternator for the intended use and application. - Make sure the alternator and prime mover are compatible and suitable for the intended application. - Always install the alternator in accordance with the original manual(s) and technical drawing(s) supplied with the alternator. - Obey locally applicable rules and regulations. - Make sure the alternator is operated in accordance with the manual(s) and within the limits of the alternator rating plate. - Do not use a damaged or defective alternator.

-If a defect(s) is discovered:

-- Shut down and isolate the alternator from all energy sources. - Remove or isolate stored energy. - Use lock out / tag out safety procedures. - Prevent further use of the alternator until it is repaired and returned to a serviceable condition.
+A WARNING Inco rrect or Improper Use rrect or improper use of the alternator may result in equipment damage, serious injury or h.
+To prevent or equipment damage injury or death: ٠ Always select the correct specification alternator for the intended use and application. • Make sure the alternator and prime mover are compatible and suitable for the intended application. • Always install the alternator in accordance with the original manual(s) and technical drawing(s) supplied with the alternator. • Obey locally applicable rules and regulations. • Make sure the alternator is operated in accordance with the manual(s) and within the limits of the alternator rating plate. • Do not use a damaged or defective alternator. lf a c defect(s) is discovered: • Shut down and isolate the alternator from all energy sources. • Remove or isolate stored energy. • Use lock out / tag out safety procedures. • Prevent further use of the alternator until it is repaired and returned to a serviceable condition.